digabi/node-packages/README.md

 Publishing should be done only via github actions by triggering the `Publish new version` workflow.

 1. Go to https://github.com/digabi/node-packages/actions/workflows/publish.yml and choose `Run workflow`.
-2. If you want to create an alpha release from a feature branch, select that as the branch to run workflow from.
+2. If you want to create a pre release from a feature branch, select that as the branch to run workflow from.
 3. Select package to update
 4. Select what kind of version bump would you like to do.
-If doing a `pre` type release, the version will be tagged as `alpha`.
+If doing a `pre` type release, the version will be tagged with the branch name for example `feature-add-sort-function`.
 If normal release then it will be tagged as `latest`.

 ### Set package access